uri-yanover/4qbits/_posts/2022-05-28-why-leave-a-job-why-take-up-a-job.md

 Optimizing for one's professional well-being means de-prioritizing other criteria.
 I wanted to demonstrate where I often pay a price to make room for my growth:

 - I cannot commit to a mission, however appealing it may be to others, if - as it frequently happens - there's no one watching out for me in it.
-- I should not specialize into a specific set of technologies - I won't be"*the* algorithmic maven" or "*the* data guy" or "*the* security guru", although I can be and am highly proficient in all of these areas.
+- I should not specialize into a specific set of technologies - I won't be "*the* algorithmic maven" or "*the* data guy" or "*the* security guru", although I can be and am highly proficient in all of these areas.
 This means also giving up on the pay of a super-expert that I could have obtained going down that road.
 - I cannot stick with the majority of outstanding individuals I meet along the road - even if they focus on growth in the same sense that I do,  it is too likely that their growth goals would be different from mine.
-- I haven't stayed anywhere enough to enjoy postponed-carrot benefits, like the "recharge month" they give out at Facebook/Meta after 5 years or the extremely generous government retirement plan that's only available after 25 years of service.
+- I haven't stayed anywhere enough to enjoy multi-year benefits, like the "recharge month" they give out at Facebook/Meta after 5 years or the extremely generous government retirement plan that's only available after 25 years of service.
 - I haven't developed my office politics/optics skills/reputation, which is a huge impediment if I should ever have to stay in quite a lot of organizations out there.

 ## Wrap-up: no man is an island
 There's an untrivial assumption in the strategy proposed above: that there's at least *somebody* decent willing to invest into your professional well-being.
 A lot of people can't come up with even one such person!

-However, one thing I did notice during my own personal journey is that there are far more people whom I could team up with than the obvious choices; it's just that I tend to become aware of them too late.
+However, one thing I did notice during my own personal journey is that there are far more people whom I could team up with than the obvious choices; it's just that I tended to become aware of them too late.

-Along the Murphy philosophy, the search for the right people to team up with should be seen as a stream running continuously through one's life; thus it is only through continuously connecting to others one can find their place as a part of the whole.
-And if you agree with me that those connections are what you need for your self-realization, may you find those other people, and sooner rather than later!
+What I realized, along the lines of the Murphy philosophy, is that the search for the right people to team up with should be seen as a stream running continuously through one's life; thus it is only through continuously connecting to others one can find their place as a part of the whole.
+Whether for this reason or any other, I wanted to end the post by wishing that you'd find the people necessary for your growth, and sooner rather than later!